keithws/curb-your-alerts/README.md

-# Curb Your Alerts – Safari Extension
+# Curb Your Alerts

-Prevent JavaScript dialog boxes from popping up on websites.
+This extension for Safari will prevent JavaScript dialog boxes from popping up.

 ## Why

-Because, JavaScript dialog boxes are not usually used by modern websites.
+JavaScript dialog boxes are not usually used by modern websites.
 However, JavaScript dialog boxes are used by malicious websites and web developers who don't know about `console.log` nor `debugger`.

 ## Install